 Use the toolbar buttons to control if you want to see the super type hierarchy, the sub type hierarchy, or both.
-There are also toolbar buttons in the lower pane which can be used to decide if inherited members should be shown or not, and to control how to sort the member elements in that pane.
+There are also toolbar buttons in the lower pane (called the Members pane) which can be used to decide if inherited members should be shown or not, and to control how to sort the member elements in that pane.
 You navigate to a member element or a type by double-clicking on it.